port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

 ## Our Permissions model

-A few key conecpts in the AWS's permissions model:
+A few key concepts in the AWS's permissions model:

 1. *Policy*: A document that defines permissions, specifying what actions are allowed or denied for particular resources and under what conditions.
 2. *Role*: An identity with specific permissions and trust policies.